Fashion (David Bowie song): Writing and recording

-The sessions for David Bowie's Scary Monsters (and Super Creeps) commenced at the Power Station in New York City in February 1980, with production handled by Bowie and longtime collaborator Tony Visconti.
+The sessions for David Bowie's Scary Monsters (and Super Creeps) commenced at the Power Station in New York City in February 1980, with production by Bowie and longtime collaborator Tony Visconti.
 "Fashion" began as a basic reggae parody under the working title "Jamaica".
 The band, like Bowie's four previous albums, consisted of Carlos Alomar on rhythm guitar, George Murray on bass and Dennis Davis on drums.
-Roy Bittan, a member of Bruce Springsteen's E Street Band who were recording The River (1980) in the adjacent studio, contributed piano.
+Roy Bittan, a member of Bruce Springsteen's E Street Band who were recording The River (1980) in the adjacent studio, played piano.
 King Crimson guitarist Robert Fripp, who played guitar on "Heroes" (1977), played lead on "Fashion".

 The backing tracks were recorded without lyrics or melodies pre-written.
 Unlike his recent Berlin Trilogy, wherein Bowie wrote lyrics almost immediately after the backing tracks were finished, he wanted to take time writing melodies and lyrics for the Scary Monsters songs; he and Visconti reconvened at the latter's own Good Earth Studios in London in April 1980 for vocals and overdubs.
 Bowie initially struggled to write words for "Fashion" and considered scrapping it entirely, before Visconti intervened: "I implored him to write a lyric because this was probably the most modern and commercial-sounding track on the album.
 He returned the next day announcing, 'I've got it!'"

-"Fashion" was the last song completed during the Scary Monsters sessions, and mixing commenced the same evening.
+"Fashion" was the last song completed during the Scary Monsters sessions, and mixing started the same evening.
 Session keyboardist Andy Clark contributed what biographer Nicholas Pegg calls the track's "distinctive 'whoop whoop' intro", which was a reference signal on Clark's synthesiser.
 Visconti later said: "It ended up as a kind of reggae upstroke for most of the song."
 Aspects of the track came from past, unreleased material.
 The recurring "beep beep" Bowie had first used in a 1970 composition called "Rupert the Riley", while the phrase "people from bad homes" came from the title of a track off a 1973 album he recorded with the Astronettes.